hltcoe/HC3/README.md

 ```
 or anything that put one required Tweet IDs each line of the file.

-The following command will start downloading the Tweets
+The following command will download the Tweets, passing an exisitng file to the `--tweet_output` tag will resume the download
+and not redownloading the existing Tweets.
 ```bash
 python download_tweets.py --tweetlist $lang.tweet.ids.txt \
                           --tweet_output ./downloads/$lang.tweets.jsonl \